regenerativep/compasstracker/README.md

 `/ctr autotarget [boolean]` Sets if we automatically add players who join as a target.
 Default is false.

+`/ctr help` Lists all of the available commands

 ## Permissions
 `ctrack.give.self` Can give a compass to themself (default: everyone)